Printers

 130.199.162.178 HP Color LaserJet 3800dtn 1006C, mailroom n/a color, duplexing

 There are additional printing resources available at BNL, such as large format paper, plotters, lamination and such.
-Email us at starsupport 'at' bnl.gov and we might be able to help you locate such a resource.
+Email us at starsupport 'at' bnl.gov and we might be able to help you locate such a resource if needed.

 Printing from the wireless (Corus) network